Skip to main content

 Windmill monitors integration health and automatically retries failed syncs.
 If a sync fails due to a temporary issue (like API downtime), Windmill will retry on the next scheduled sync.
 What we monitor:

-• Connection health for each integration
+• Integration health for each integration

 • Sync success rates and failures